Algorithmic solvability of the lifting-extension problem: Polynomiality

-\begin{example} In Section~\ref{sec:equi_eff_hlgy_alg}, we described a way of encoding finite simplicial sets.
-Such encodings comprise the parameter set $\SSet$; it then supports an obvious polynomial-time family of effective simplicial sets. \end{example}
+\begin{example} In Section~\ref{sec:equi_eff_hlgy_alg}, we described a way of encoding finite simplicial sets by listing all distinguished non-degenerate simplices and also the relations $d_j x = a s_I y$, for all $x$ distinguished non-degenerate and all possible $j$.
+Such encodings comprise the parameter set $\SSet$; it then supports an obvious polynomial-time family of effective simplicial sets, whose simplices are encoded as formal expressions $a s_I y$. \end{example}

-The notion of a family can be similarly defined for pairs of (effective) simplicial sets, (effective) chain complexes, strong equivalences, simplicial sets with effective homology etc. Each such class $\mcC$ is described by a collection of algorithms that are required to specify its object.
-Families of objects of $\mcC$ are then obvious parametrized versions of such collections of algorithms; we will denote them as $\sfP\family\mcC$.
+The notion of a family can be similarly defined for pairs of (effective) simplicial sets, (effective) chain complexes, strong equivalences, simplicial sets with effective homology etc. Each such class $\mcC$ is described by a collection of algorithms that are required to specify its object, similar to the list in Definition~\ref{def:family}.
+Families of objects of $\mcC$ are then the obvious parametrized versions of such collections of algorithms; we will denote them $C \colon \sfP\family\mcC$.

-Since for each class $\mcC$ the number of the required algorithms is finite, we may consider the parameter set $\Alg(\mcC)$, whose elements are such collections of algorithms (non-parametrized, i.e.\ describing a single object).
-Further, we denote by $\Alg_g(\mcC)$ the collections of algorithms that run in time bounded by the polynomial $g$.
-When membership algorithms are present, as in the case of simplicial sets, $\Alg(\mcC)$ supports an obvious family $\Alg(\mcC)\family\mcC$ that assigns to each collection of algorithms the object they represent (the parametrized version of each algorithm simply runs the appropriate algorithm contained in the parameter).
-It restricts to a polynomial-time family parametrized by $\Alg_g(\mcC)$.
-We will use this observation as a motivation for the following.

-In constructing new families of objects, it is important that these are polynomial-time whenever the old ones are.
+When constructing new families of objects, it is important that the resulting families are polynomial-time whenever the old ones are.
 We will encapsulate this situation in the notion of a polynomial-time construction.
-A \emph{construction} $F\col\mcC\to\mcD$ is simply a mapping; we use a different name to emphasize that it operates on the level of objects (i.e.\ mathematical structures of some sort).
-In general, we will not require it to be single-valued, having in mind an example of associating to an equation its solution -- no solution needs exist and if it does, there might be many.
+A \emph{construction} $F\col\mcC\to\mcD$ is simply a mapping; we use a different name to emphasize that it operates on the level of objects, i.e.\ mathematical structures of some sort, and their encodings (see Convention~\ref{conv:encoding}).
+In general, we will not require $F$ to be single-valued, having in mind an example of associating to an equation its solution -- no solution needs to exist and if it does exist, there might be many choices.

-Assuming the presence of membership algorithms in the class $\mcC$, we say that the construction $F$ is \emph{computable}, if the collection $\Alg(\mcC)\family\mcC\to\mcD$ is made into a family.
-It is said to be \emph{polynomial-time} if, in addition, this family restricts to a polynomial-time family $\Alg_g(\mcC)\family\mcD$ for each polynomial $g$.
-Thus, computability is an extra structure on a construction, given by a collection of algorithms required to set up a family in $\mcD$; these algorithms may use as subroutines the algorithms that specify objects of $\mcC$.
-We remark that this description does not depend on the presence of membership algorithms and we may thus define polynomial-time constructions between general classes.